cplusplus/concurrency-ts/graveyard/concurrency.2.md

 <!-- TODO: revisit the behavior of deferred -->

--  The continuation is called when the object’s shared state is ready (has a value or exception  stored).
+-  The continuation is called when the object's shared state is ready (has a value or exception  stored).
 -  The continuation launches according to the specified launch policy or executor.